 Next, you can choose your drug.
 Included in Still House’s full-day stay is two cups of coffee or tea.
 There is a counter at the inner end of the main room where the owner brews you a cuppa.
 If you feel like reading a more current listings magazine about Hong Kong instead of a general design book, there are free copies of HK Magazine – where I have previously worked at, by the way – lying around.

 I checked out Still House’s outdoor patio last, and it was only then did I realise just how quiet the interior was.
-As soon as I pushed open the door to the little balcony, the noise of busy the Causeway Bay streets spilled into my ears.
-From the second floor in the central area of the town, the sound of people chattering on the streets and vehicles operating was a huge contrast to the soundproof indoor space.
+As soon as I pushed open the door to the little balcony, the noise of the busy Causeway Bay streets spilled into my ears.
+From the second floor in the central area of the town, the sound of people chattering and vehicles operating was a huge contrast to the soundproof indoor space.
 Nevertheless, if you’re craving a smoke or want to enjoy the sunshine on your skin, feel free to let yourself out anytime.

 I know I say this about pretty much every spot I give my five stars to, but I think I’ve just found my new favourite working space.
-Well, I can have a lot of favourites, right? 😉 The price is slightly higher than a café because you don’t get a meal with the entry fee, but it’s worth it for the nine hours you can stay – though half a day of nonstop working without eating is my limit!
+Well, I can have a lot of favourites, right? 😉 The price is slightly higher than a café because you don’t get a meal with the entry fee, but it’s worth it for the nine hours you can stay – though half a day of nonstop working nonstop is my limit!

 2/F, 522 Lockhart Road, Causeway Bay, Hong Kong